 Thresholds has been offering Bringing Baby Home workshops since 2008, and we see the struggles that new families face in our changing world.
 Bringing a baby home is life changing and can have a huge impact on your relationship.
 In fact, the majority of couples report a signifiant dip in relationship satisfaction within one year after they welcome a baby.
 Yikes.
 No one wants that!

-The classes are small with nine couples or less offered online where you can be in the comfort of your own home.
+The classes are small groups and are offered online where you can be in the comfort of your own home.
 Babies are always welcome!

 ALL GROUP CLASSES WILL BE FACILITATED ONLINE, VIA ZOOM, UNTIL FURTHER NOTICE.